This chapter explains how to create graphs in Discoverer Plus Relational to answer typical business questions, and contains the following topics:

 Choose Edit | Graph to display the "Edit Graph dialog: Type tab", and choose a graph type from the list of graph types and graph sub-types.

 For more information about choosing a graph type, see "About graph types available in Discoverer".

-Note: If the worksheet already contains a graph that is hidden (i.e. the Graph check box is cleared in the View menu), Discoverer displays the Edit Graph dialog, which enables you to edit the graph.
+Note: If the worksheet contains a graph that is hidden (that is, the Graph check box is cleared in the View menu), Discoverer displays the Edit Graph dialog, which enables you to edit the graph.

 Display the "Edit Graph dialog: Style tab", which enables you to select a graph style.

 A graph style is a predefined set of colors and text styles that Discoverer applies to the graph.
 For example, Default, Autumn, Financial, Black and White.